United Space Alliance STS-106 Space Shuttle Atlantis / OV-104

 What rocket was used for the STS-106 mission?

 The STS-106 mission launched aboard a United Space Alliance Space Shuttle rocket.
 The Space Shuttle is a retired, partially reusable low Earth orbital spacecraft system operated from 1981 to 2011 by the U.S. National Aeronautics and Space Administration (NASA) as part of the Space Shuttle program.
 Its official program name was Space Transportation System (STS).
 Five complete Space Shuttle orbiter vehicles were built and flown on a total of 135 missions from 1981 to 2011.
-Detailed rocket specifications and performance data are available in the launch details above.
+Detailed rocket specifications and performance data are available in the rocket details above.

-What weather conditions could have delayed this launch?
+What weather conditions could have delayed the United Space Alliance Space Shuttle STS-106 launch?

-The Space Shuttle launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
+The United Space Alliance Space Shuttle STS-106 launch could have been delayed by various weather conditions including lightning within 10 nautical miles, high winds (especially upper-level winds), thick cloud layers, precipitation, and poor visibility.
 Weather must be favorable at the launch site, downrange landing zones, and abort landing sites.

-How can I get updates if the launch is delayed?
+How can I get updates if the United Space Alliance Space Shuttle STS-106 launch was delayed?

-This page is updated in real-time with the latest launch status, including any delays or scrubs.
-You can also check our space launch schedule for the most current information.
-Enable push notifications through our mobile app to receive instant alerts about launch status changes, weather holds, or new launch times.
-We recommend following official live streams for the most immediate range updates.
+This page was updated in real-time with the latest United Space Alliance Space Shuttle launch status, including any delays or scrubs for the STS-106 mission.
+You can also check our space launch schedule for historical launch information.
+Our mobile app provides push notifications for instant alerts about launch status changes.
+Official United Space Alliance live streams provided the most immediate range updates during the launch window.